-Expected Actual 12% of EL students reclassified The number of EL students at Multimedia who were reclassified based on the 2018-2019 ELPAC examination results and reclassification criteria was 3 of 13 (23%).
-The number of EL students at Carter G. Woodson Main campus who were reclassified based on the 2018-2019 ELPAC examination results and reclassification criteria was 3 of 35 (9%).
-The number of EL students at both Carter G. Woodson schools who were reclassified based on the 2018-2019 ELPAC examination results and reclassification criteria was 6 of 48 (13%).
-The number of EL students at Multimedia who were reclassified based on the 2019-2020 ELPAC examination results and reclassification criteria was 1 of 6 (17%).
-The number of EL students at Carter G. Woodson Main campus who were reclassified based on the 2019-2020 ELPAC examination results and reclassification criteria was 0 of 24 (0%).
-The number of EL students at both Carter G. Woodson schools who were reclassified based on the 2019-2020 ELPAC examinations results and reclassification criteria was 1 or 30 (4%).
+Expected Actual 30% of EL students reclassified The number of EL students at WEB Dubois who were reclassified based on the 2019-2020 ELPAC examination results and reclassification criteria was 8 of 112 (7.1%).
+The number of EL students at WEB Dubois who were reclassified based on the 2018-2019 ELPAC examination results and reclassification criteria was 15 of 112 (12.8%).
 5% of EL Students will increase their overall ELPAC performance score by at least 1 performance level from the previous year.
-4% of EL Students increased their overall ELPAC performance score by at least 1 performance level from the previous year, goal not met.
+5% of EL Students increased their overall ELPAC performance score by at least 1 performance level from the previous year, goal met.

-Planned Action 1/Service Budgeted Actual Figureu Action 1/3etvice Expenditures Expenditures ELD professional development Amount: \$411,751 LCFF Base: \$261,921 a.
-Fresno County Superintendent of Schools provided virtual PD on the ELA/ELD Framework as well as ELD standards.
-Source: LCFF Sup./Conc.: b.
-PLCs on best practices for EL instruction including but not limited to Academic/Content Vocabulary, LCFF Base: \$243,974 \$120,253 questioning strategies, communication strategies, multiple modalities, etc. LCFF Sup./Conc.: \$112,756 Lottery Unr: \$58,680 2.
-Adopted and purchased print and electronic online learning materials to support English Language Learners.
-Lottery Unr: \$55,021 a.
+Planned Action 1/Service Budgeted Expenditures Actual Expenditures ELD professional development a.
+Fresno County Superintendent of Schools provided virtual PD on the ELA/ELD Framework as well as ELD standards. b.
+PLCs on best practices for EL instruction including but not limited to Academic/Content Vocabulary, questioning strategies, communication strategies, multiple modalities, etc. Adopted and purchased print and electronic online learning materials to support English Language Learners. a.
 Online and print instructional materials were adopted that meet student's individual instructional needs.
 These materials specially focus on developing listening, speaking, writing, and English comprehension skills.
-3. ELD/Intervention Foundational English classes are built into the master schedule to support English language Budget Reference: development.
-8011, 8012, 8310, 8550 a.
-English Learning Authorization certification for teachers 4.
-Teachers utilized the following supplement strategies to meet expected outcomes for supporting English Language Learners: Visuals and graphic organizers to help scaffold content Listening and speaking strategies • Use of Achieve3000 to support current reading levels and assist in improving reading levels.
-Spanish language text is available through Achieve 3000. • 1-to-1 computer devices Collaborative groups, learning stations, and cooperative assignments Data Drive Instruction (DDI)
+ELD/Intervention Foundational English classes are built into the master schedule to support English language development. a.
+English Learning Authorization certification for teachers Teachers utilized the following supplement strategies to meet expected outcomes for supporting English Language Learners: Visuals and graphic organizers to help scaffold content Listening and speaking strategies Use of Achieve3000 to support current reading levels and assist in improving reading levels.
+Spanish language text is available through Achieve 3000.
+1-to-1 computer devices Collaborative groups, learning stations, and cooperative assignments Data Drive Instruction (DDI) Amount: \$641,187 Source: LCFF Base: \$198,406 LCFF SUPP/CONC: \$425,273 Lottery Restr: \$17,508 Budget Reference: 8011, 8012, 8560 LCFF Base \$228,185 LCFF SUPP/CONC: \$497,273 Lottery Restr: \$16,084 Budget Reference: 8011, 8012, 8560 Goal Analysis